Darryl Strawberry: In media

 Strawberry appeared on the cover of Sports Illustrated seven times: five times by himself, once with Don Mattingly, and once with Dwight Gooden.

 In 1988, he was featured heavily in the William Goldman and Mike Lupica book Wait Till Next Year, which looked at life inside the Mets over a whole season (among other New York sports teams).
 It gives a frank account of both his importance to the team and his problematic behavior.

 In 2004, the Rebecca Gilman play The Sweetest Swing in Baseball premiered at the Royal Court Theatre in London.
 The lead character ‒ Dana, as portrayed by Gillian Anderson ‒ adopts the personality and speech of Darryl Strawberry in an attempt to pass herself off as schizophrenic.
-The title is a reference to Strawberry's playing skills.
+The title is a reference to Strawberry's beautiful swing.

 Strawberry appeared, as himself, in The Simpsons episode "Homer at the Bat".
 He was a featured pro on the second season of the physical reality game show Pros vs. Joes.
 He currently does occasional commentary for baseball on SportsNet New York.

 In 2010, Strawberry appeared on NBC's The Apprentice with Sharon Osbourne, Cyndi Lauper, Bret Michaels, and others.
 At the end of the third episode, Strawberry was fired after he admitted he was the weakest contestant, was tired, and wanted to go home.
 Donald Trump sent him home.
 After Strawberry made a successful return in the season finale to assist Bret Michaels, the show made a donation of $25,000 to The Darryl Strawberry Foundation.
 Strawberry placed 12th.

 On February 8, 2011, Strawberry appeared along with Clara Hughes and Stephane Richer on a Canadian documentary by Michael Landsberg to talk about his battle with depression.

 On Wednesday, November 15, 2017, Strawberry appeared on The Tonight Show Starring Jimmy Fallon to talk about his new book Don't Give Up on Me, which sheds light on addiction and recovery.

+On September 26, 2025, Strawberry was a guest on the "All the Smoke" podcast where he talked with hosts Stephen Jackson and Matt Barnes about his career, what it was like playing in New York in the '80s, and key moments in his career.